 1998 Ruby Bridges

-The film was introduced by President Clinton on ABC from the White House.
+President Clinton introduced the film on ABC from the White House

 Reissued Aimé Césaire A Voice the 21st Century

 A UNICEF & Red Cross-sponsored six-films anthology depicting